Turkey, Spain discuss sale of aircraft carrier and submarine - ExBulletin

 Turkey, Spain discuss sale of aircraft carrier and submarine

-ANKARA, Turkey (AP) Turkish President Recep Tayyip Erdogan on Wednesday said his country hopes to increase defense cooperation with NATO ally Spain through the purchase of a second carrier. planes and possibly a submarine.
+ANKARA, Turkey Turkish President Recep Tayyip Erdogan on Wednesday said his country hopes to increase defense cooperation with NATO ally Spain by purchasing a second aircraft carrier and possibly d ‘a submarine.

 Erdogan said Turkey and Spain have already cooperated in building a Spanish assault ship.